 You can integrate your project with your hosted or local JIRA instances that are externally accessible.
-This integration works with Jira versions 5.0 and above.
-Select JIRA from the dropdown on your project’s Integrations page, and enter the following information:
+This integration works with JIRA versions 5.0 and above.

-This is the username of a JIRA user who has read/write access to your JIRA instance, via the JIRA API.
+This is the email address registered with JIRA for a user who has read/write access to your JIRA instance, via the JIRA API.
 We recommend creating a user specifically for this integration.

 For this integration, Tracker uses a saved JIRA filter to choose which issues to show in the JIRA Import panel.
 You can save a search in JIRA as a filter, and filters appear on your JIRA dashboard.
 Grab the ID out of the filter URL, which you can see in your browser by hovering over the filter link.
 Look for requestId=10000 in the URL.

 This is the URL of your JIRA instance (e.g., https://yourcompany.atlassian.net).

 If enabled, comments created in Tracker will be added to the linked JIRA issue.

 Whether or not to add a state change comment about a Tracker story to its associated JIRA issue.

 Update JIRA to allow Tracker integrations